On the Expected Total Number of Infections for Virus Spread on a Finite Network: Main Results and Proofs

-Following is immediate but interesting application of the above theorem which gives an explicit formula for the limit of epidemic spread on a randomly selected $r$-regular graph when infection starts from an randomly chosen vertex. \begin{Theorem} Suppose $G_n$ is a graph selected uniformly at random from the set of all $r$-regular graphs on $n$ vertices where we assume $n r$ is an even number.
+An immediate and interesting application of the above theorem is the following result which gives an explicit formula for the limit of epidemic spread on a randomly selected $r$-regular graph when the infection starts from an randomly chosen vertex. \begin{Theorem} Suppose $G_n$ is a graph selected uniformly at random from the set of all $r$-regular graphs on $n$ vertices where we assume $n r$ is an even number.
 Let $v_0^n$ be an uniformly selected vertex of $G_n$.
 Then for $\beta < \frac{1}{r}$

 \end{Theorem} We note that in this case, the upper bound given in \cite{DrGaMa08} is $\frac{1}{1 - r \beta}$ when $\beta < \frac{1}{r}$ which is strictly bigger than the exact answer given in (\ref{Equ:r-Reg-Ans}).